survivejs/react-book/manuscript/06_react_and_flux.md

 ### Pushing Connection to a HOC

 We can implement a decorator for connecting a component to a Store as well.
-Here's a example:
+Here's an example:

 **app/decorators/connect.js**